ZacharyMcGee/linux-nl-duplication/README.md

 # linux-nl-duplication
-A recreation of the Linux nl command
+A re-creation of the Linux nl command

 **build:** `gcc nl.c -o nl`